Skip to content

 • Better prompt: “What tiny tool saved you time last week?”

-The same rule applies to competition.
-LearnClash uses ELO ranking because competition works when the stakes are clear and bounded.
-A 3-minute duel is contained.
-A live meeting where one person gets mocked for missing a prompt is not.
+Competition follows the same rule.
+LearnClash uses ELO ranking because rivalry works only when the stakes are clear and bounded.
+A 3-minute duel stays contained.
+A live meeting where one person gets mocked for missing a prompt does not.

 Hard rule: the best virtual team building games let people pass without making the pass a story.